Forecast and Advisories/Watches:

 Drive with Caution: When driving in the rain, use extra caution and always have your headlights on.
 Remember, if you turn on your windshield wipers, turn on your headlights.
 Please obey the speed limits and follow other traffic at a safe distance.

-We urge residents to initiate their winter preparedness measures early in the season by seeking sand and sandbags should they need them.
+We urge residents to take preparedness measures by seeking sand and sandbags should they need them.
 Sand and bags can be purchased at local hardware stores.
 Watch a video on how to fill and place sandbags.

 City Supplied Sandbags (unfilled)